-We work to empower orphans, widows, and the HIV+ to follow Jesus at a deeper level.
-This includes living with those we work with, eating three meals a day with them, getting involved with their families, gently moving them from disciples to, as Jesus called his disciples at the end of their training, friends.
+We work to empower poor women, single mothers, orphans, widows, victims of violence, and the HIV+ to follow Jesus at a deeper level.
+This includes living with those we work with, eating three meals a day with them, getting involved with their families.

-In the context of these relationships we confront all manner of problems, from theological confusion and fear, to preventing the spread of HIV, to teaching basic Biblical peacemaking and non-violent conflict resolution.
+In the context of these relationships we confront all manner of problems, from theological confusion and fear, to preventing the spread of HIV and malnutrition, teaching hygiene, to teaching basic Biblical peacemaking and non-violent conflict resolution.

 Our daily work can be as exciting as showing a malnourished friend how set up a compost pile and mulch their garden so they can grow more nutritious food, to talking a friend through the shock of an HIV diagnosis, to working through a dispute between friends, to offering a bar of soap and a meal to a dirty and hungry neighbor child whose parents cannot afford either.

-Or, more often, our time can be as mind numbingly boring as waiting for paperwork to get a rubber stamp from some recalcitrant government agent, to waiting on busses that never seem to arrive, to waiting for the electricity/water/Internet/cellular network to come back, to waiting for the rain to stop and mud roads to dry out.
+Or, more often, our time can be as mind numbingly boring as waiting for funding, waiting for paperwork to get a rubber stamp from some recalcitrant government agent, to waiting on busses, to waiting for the electricity/water/Internet/cellular network to come back, to waiting for the rain to stop and mud roads to dry out.
 We do a lot of waiting.
 As far as patience being a virtue, we are all learning it well!

 We do not build church buildings, host evangelistic crusades, or set up anything that can look impressive outwardly to attract those interested in using religion to move up socially or improve their chance at becoming rich, which is an epidemic in Africa.
 Africa has more than enough of these “miracles and blessings” ministries.
 We work to attract those interested in personal and spiritual growth through discipleship and friendship.